Reach closures, restrictions and lock closures affecting boaters on the River Thames.

 - Moor your boat in a safe place, preferably in a marina or at a recognised mooring.
 Limited space may be available at some locks.
 Moor against high banks if you can.

 - Ensure your mooring lines are fastened to secure fixings such as bollards, rings or even trees; put out extra lines for additional security and allow enough slack for a further rise in river levels; don’t rely on your own mooring pins or stakes, they might not hold.

 - If possible, put extra fendering (eg scaffold poles or strong timber posts) between your boat and the bank side, to prevent your boat drifting onto the river bank and becoming caught up when levels drop.

 - Make sure you have a safe exit ashore from your boat.
 If not, you should consider returning home or finding alternative accommodation until conditions improve.

 - If you are running low on essential supplies or have other safety concerns and are not able to vacate your boat safely, treat this as an emergency and dial 999 to ask for evacuation.

-- For hire boaters: if you are advised you to stop, you must call your boatyard and follow their instructions.
+- Those in hire boats: if you are advised to stop navigating, you should stop immediately and contact your hire boat operator and follow their instructions.